 - Hospitalization outside the United States, for both medical and mental health or substance abuse.

 - Private duty nursing.

 - Defibrillators and pacemakers not a result of emergency treatment.

 - Spinal fusion surgery and other spinal procedures.

 The Plan also includes a utilization management program, known as Enhanced Clinical Review, of some diagnostic services (e.g., MRIs, CT Scans, Cardiac Imaging, sleep studies, hip/knee replacement procedures, etc.).

 An enhanced clinical review is a mandatory review of select covered services that have equivalent, lower-cost alternatives, to ensure the higher cost service is medically necessary in advance of treatment.
-If the review is not completed and the treatment is not approved in advance, it will not be covered under the plan.
+If the review is not completed and the treatment is not approved, it will not be covered under the Plan.